 Other portions of Enchanted Forest include an old English village with many walk through attractions, a haunted house, a log flume ride, as well as a snow themed roller coaster.

-Since Enchanted Forest was built in the 70s, it lacks the kitchy charm of the 1950s parks, however, it is nevertheless entertaining for its novelty.
+Since Enchanted Forest was built in the 70s, it lacks the kitschy charm of the 1950s parks, however, it is nevertheless entertaining for its novelty.
 Oregon lacks the climate of California and has been home to few and rather unsuccessful amusement parks, including Janzten Beach (1927-1970), Lotus Isle (1930-1932), Pixieland (1969-1975) and Thrill-Ville (1975-2008).
 Enchanted Forest stands with the first amusement park in Oregon, Oaks Park (which opened in 1905) as being one of only two amusement parks in the state.
-A trip to Oaks Park is in the works.